Forum Replies Created

 – You simply need to declare that your marriage has irretrievably broken down.

-– The process involves a minimum 20-week reflection period, followed by a 6-week cooling-off period before the court grants a final order to formally end the marriage.Given that both you and your ex are in agreement, this should make the process smoother.
-Our Managed No Fault Divorce Service can handle everything for you for a fixed fee of £249, including VAT.
+Given that both you and your ex are in agreement, this should make the process smoother.
+Our Managed Online Divorce Service can handle everything for you for a fixed fee of £249, including VAT.
 This service ensures that the entire process is managed online, making it hassle-free and cost-effective.
+You won’t need to deal with any forms or have to deal with the court service as this is all handled for you by our divorce specialists.

 If you need more information or wish to proceed, please visit our Divorce Services page.
 If you have any further questions or need assistance, feel free to call us at 01793 384029 or request a callback.